RakhithJK/Mailu-Mailu-wiki/Setup-a-base-server.md

 running and the Docker API (>= 1.11) is available.

 Because most of our tests run on Debian Jessie and Debian Stretch, we recommend one of these for the base system.
-Freeposte.io should however be able to run on any of the [officially supported distributions](https://docs.docker.com/engine/installation/).
+Mailu should however be able to run on any of the [officially supported distributions](https://docs.docker.com/engine/installation/).

 For the purpose of this guide, all examples are based on Debian Stretch.
 The